adamsilver/adamsilver.io-jekyll/_posts/2015-12-15-why-we-stopped-tasking.md

 ## 8. Collaboration was achieved by the overall process

 Our team didn't need tasks to enable collaboration.
 We sat in close proximity, had regular, useful and well-timed meetings, we paired when appropriate and had regular productive feedback loops.

-## Final note

-The great thing about Agile Scrum is that it encourages regular change through Retrospectives.
-It just so happens that one of the processes Scrum advocates doesn't always work so well.

-**Question everything, look for friction, improve the process.**